bart-kroon/TM1/doc/configuring.md

 * **minAlpha:** float; Drives the blending process at shading stage.

-### Multi-tile
+### Multiple tiles

-* **numberPartitionCols:** int; number of partition rows in a atlas, and it should be at least 1.
-* **numberPartitionRows:** int; number of partition columns in a atlas, and it should be at least 1.
-* **singlePartitionPerTileFlag:** bool; a tile includes multiple partitions.
-When true, tiles have only one partition.
-When false, a tile may include more than one partition.
-It shall be true in this project.
+By default there is only a single tile per atlas.
+By providing below parameters tiling is enabled.
+The test model is limited to a single partition per tile and it is also not possible to provide tile ID's.

-* **partitionWidth:** int[numberPartitionCols]; the width of the partition in the ith row, i=0,1,..numberPartitionCols-1.
-And the sum of partitionWidth shall be equal to the width of atlas.
-The values of partitionWidth shall be a multiple of 64, except for the last element.
-For example, if numberPartitionCols=1 and the atlas width=1920, then partitionWidth=[1920].
+* **partitionWidth:** int[]; the partition column widths for all atlases.
+The sum shall be equal to the nominal frame width of the atlases.
+The values shall be a multiple of 64, except for the last element.
-* **partitionHeight:** int[numberPartitionRows]; the height of the partition in the jth column (j=0,1,...numberPartitionRows-1).
-The sum height of partitionHeight shall be equal to the height of atlas.
-The values of partitionHeight shall a multiple of 64, except for the last element.
-For example, if numberPartitionRows=5 and the atlas height=4640, then partitionHeight=[1088,1088,1088,1088,288].
+* **partitionHeight:** int[]; the partition row heights for all atlases.
+The sum shall be equal to the nominal frame height of the atlases.
+The values shall be a multiple of 64, except for the last element.

-* **toolsetIdc:** shall be "MIV Extended" if using multi-tile.